civicrm/civicrm-sysadmin-guide/docs/setup/logging.md

 While INNODB is a better option for most sites and the changed `log_conn_id` methodology is better for all it wasn't a change that was implemented in the upgrade script, for the simple reason it could take a while.
 Converting and altering all the log tables on a large site is likely to require a planned outage - so instead of imposing that change we settled for

 To enable InnoDB table format, install the [InnoDB Triggers extension](https://github.com/eileenmcnaughton/nz.co.fuzion.innodbtriggers) before enabling logging.
-To convert an existing site where logging is already enabled, install the extension, then run the ```php civicrm_api3('System', 'updatelogtables', array())``` API command.
+To convert an existing site where logging is already enabled, install the extension, then run the ```civicrm_api3('System', 'updatelogtables', array());``` API command.

 Sites that wish to revert to ARCHIVE would need to do that through mysql - there is no process for this & it seems unlikely to be a good idea.

+!!! warning "Disk Space Usage"
     It should be noted that switching to INNODB is likely to increase the storage required by your MySQL database.

 ## Reporting on multiple changes